eliona-smart-building-assistant/kontakt-io-app/README.md

-# App Template

-This template is a part of the Eliona App SDK.
-It can be used to create an app stub for an Eliona environment.
+# Eliona app to access Kontakt.io devices

+This [Eliona app for Kontakt.io](https://github.com/eliona-smart-building-assistant/kontakt.io-app) connects the [Kontakt.io devices](https://kontakt.io/) to an [Eliona](https://www.eliona.io/) environment.

 ## Configuration

 The app needs environment variables and database tables for configuration.
 To edit the database tables the app provides an own API access.

 ### Registration in Eliona ###

 To start and initialize an app in an Eliona environment, the app have to registered in Eliona.
-For this, an entry in the database table `public.eliona_app` is necessary.
+For this, entries in database tables `public.eliona_app` and `public.eliona_store` is necessary.

+The registration could be done using the reset script.

 ### Environment variables

-<mark>Todo: Describe further environment variables tables the app needs for configuration</mark>

-- `APPNAME`: must be set to `template`.
+- `APPNAME`: must be set to `kontaktio`.
 Some resources use this name to identify the app inside an Eliona environment.

-- `CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-eliona/tree/main/db).
-Otherwise, the app can't be initialized and started. (e.g. `postgres://user:pass@localhost:5432/iot`)
+- `CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-utils/tree/main/db). (e.g. `postgres://user:pass@localhost:5432/iot`)

 - `API_ENDPOINT`:  configures the endpoint to access the [Eliona API v2](https://github.com/eliona-smart-building-assistant/eliona-api).
 Otherwise, the app can't be initialized and started. (e.g. `http://api-v2:3000/v2`)

 - `API_TOKEN`: defines the secret to authenticate the app and access the API.

-- `API_SERVER_PORT`(optional): define the port the API server listens.
-The default value is Port `3000`. <mark>Todo: Decide if the app needs its own API.
-If so, an API server have to implemented and the port have to be configurable.</mark>
+- `API_SERVER_PORT`(optional): defines the port the API server listens on.
+The default value is `3000`.

 - `LOG_LEVEL`(optional): defines the minimum level that should be [logged](https://github.com/eliona-smart-building-assistant/go-utils/blob/main/log/README.md).
 Not defined the default level is `info`.